remy-theroux/mocks-server/README.md

-# Mocks server
+# Requests stubs

-Mocks network requests, response data, status code, delay...
+Stubs network requests by describing them and the expected responses (data, status, delay...).
+It can be useful for testing code behaviors in different real network situations and it make it simple.

 ## Getting Started

-Write a mocks-server.yaml file describing your mocks and run php public/index.php.
+Write a requests-stubs.yaml file configuring requests you want the server respond to and associated responses.
-Then you can tests your requests on the specified port (localhost:9000 in the example).
+Then you can tests your requests on the specified port (localhost:9000 in the example) by running php public/index.php.
+.

 ## Running the tests